 Sometimes the foreign substance slows down the speed of the chemical synthesis process or even stops the reaction is called a negative catalyst.
-But such common definition does not fully satisfy for negative catalysts in chemistry because negative catalyst sometimes changes the chemical process permanently.
+But such a common definition does not fully satisfy negative catalysts because negative catalysts sometimes change the chemical process permanently.
 Therefore, such substances in chemistry are properly called an inhibitor.
 For example, sulfuric acid acts as an inhibitor in the decomposition of hydrogen peroxide.

-A catalyst can increase the rate or speed of chemical reactions but can not start a reaction or affect the equilibrium of the reaction.
-This meaning the catalyst itself is not consumed during the chemical reaction and regenerate at the end of the reaction.
+- The catalyst does not affect the final state of chemical equilibrium.
+This meaning the catalyst itself is not consumed during the chemical reaction.
+It regenerates at the end of the reaction.
 For example, 1.7 gm Platinium produces 1.8 cc of oxygen per minute from the decomposition of hydrogen peroxide.
-But the platinum elements remain active even production of 10 lit of oxygen in catalysis reaction.
+But the platinum remains active even production of 10 lit of oxygen in catalysis reaction.

 The catalyst does not affect the final state of equilibrium derived from Van’t Hoff equation, ΔG0 = – RT lnk, where k = equilibrium constant.
 Since the catalysts do not contribute any energy to the system to increases the free energy but increase the entropy of the system.
 The thermodynamics definition or equation of free energy shows the fact that the catalyst does not change the free energy and equilibrium constant of the chemical reaction.